 • Oxygen Sensors – measures oxygen levels at the weld puddle

 • Water Sensors – monitors water flow for components such as torches

 • Gas Sensors – monitors gas flow for shielding/backing/purging gas

 Integrated Purge/Backing Gas

 This package includes a gas union, digital solenoid, manual flow meter, and a gas line from the solenoid to the gas union for purging or backing gas capability.
-The digital solenoid is integrated with the XM for programmable and manual on/off control of the gas.
+The digital solenoid is integrated with the XM® and XPro Controllers for programmable and manual on/off control of the gas.
 Programmable flow control is also available.

-Weld programs and data can be transferred between a PC or sever and the XM Controller wirelessly.
+Includes hardware and software that allows weld programs or data to be transferred between a PC or sever and the XM® Controller wirelessly.

 Bar Code Program Selection

 Weld programs can be automatically selected by scanning a bar code associated with a specific part.
 This can help eliminate the incorrect program being loaded and run.
 Beneficial if many different parts are to be welded and operator needs to frequently switch between weld programs.
-Includes the bar code scanner and the necessary software to integrate with the XM Controller.
+Includes the bar code scanner and the necessary software to integrate with the XM® or XPro Controller.